Russia returns to the project of a super-light launch vehicle based on "Topol"

 This was announced to journalists by Deputy Prime Minister, Head of the Ministry of Industry and Trade of Russia Denis Manturov.

-Currently, super-light disposable rockets are being developed in the interests of both the Ministry of Defense and Roscosmos.
-In the interests of Roscosmos, JSC "MIT Corporation" is developing the Start-1M rocket.
+Currently, super-light disposable rockets are being developed in the interests of both the Ministry of Defense and "Roscosmos".
+In the interests of "Roscosmos", JSC "Corporation MIT" is developing the "Start-1M" rocket.
 The planned launch date is 2026.

 Deputy Prime Minister, Head of the Ministry of Industry and Trade of Russia Denis Manturov

-Manturov did not say whether there is foreign participation in this project.
+Manturov did not specify whether there is foreign participation in this project.

 Rocket "Start-1"

 "Start-1" is a four-stage launch vehicle created on the basis of the intercontinental ballistic missile "Topol" using the technology of the medium-range ballistic missile "Pioneer".
-It, like other rockets of this family, was developed at the STC "Complex-MIT".
+It, like other rockets of this family, was developed at the Scientific and Technical Center "Complex-MIT".

-This solid-propellant carrier was intended to deliver spacecraft to low Earth orbits for government organizations and commercial structures.
-The purpose of such devices was quite peaceful: the deployment of space satellite communication systems, remote sensing of the Earth, and environmental control.
+This solid-propellant carrier was supposed to deliver spacecraft to low Earth orbits by order of government organizations and commercial structures.
+The purpose of such devices was quite peaceful: the deployment of space satellite communication systems, remote sensing of the Earth and environmental control.
 However, the possibility of launching military satellites into orbit was also envisaged.

 According to data from open sources, the "Start-1" rocket was a 47-ton version of "Topol" without military elements.
 On top, it was equipped with an additional fourth upper stage and a finishing stage with a satellite.

-Such a rocket could launch a spacecraft weighing 250 kilograms into an orbit with a height of more than 700 kilometers.
+Such a rocket could put a spacecraft weighing 250 kilograms into an orbit with a height of more than 700 kilometers.
 "Start-1.2" was a modification of "Start-1" with some design differences, but with the same payload capacity.
 Both of these rockets could be launched as needed from the mobile launcher of the Topol complex.
-The third, reinforced version of the rocket called "Start" involved five stages, a weight of about 60 tons, and the ability to launch a payload of up to 1000 kilograms into space.
+The third, reinforced version of the rocket called "Start" involved five stages, a weight of about 60 tons and the ability to put a load of up to 1000 kilograms into space.

-From March 1993 to April 2006, seven launches of the Start family of rockets were carried out, six of which were successful and launched civilian and military spacecraft into orbit.
+From March 1993 to April 2006, seven launches of the Start family of rockets were carried out, six of which were successful and put into orbit civilian and military vehicles.
 Five Start-1 rockets were launched into the sky, and one copy each of the Start and Start-1.2 rockets.

-However, the project was then curtailed by rocket scientists.
-According to data from open sources, one of the reasons was that the "Starts" had insufficient payload capacity and their use was not economical.
+However, then the project was curtailed by rocket builders.
+According to data from open sources, one of the reasons was that the Starts had insufficient payload capacity and their use was not economical.

 Thirteen years later, in February 2019, Roscosmos announced that it was assessing the possibility of resuming rocket launches under the Start-1 program.
-In October of the same year, the Russian Direct Investment Fund (RDIF) and the Saudi investment company TAQNIA signed an agreement on the modernization of Start-1 during President Vladimir Putin's visit to Riyadh.
+In October of the same year, the Russian Direct Investment Fund (RDIF) and the Saudi investment company TAQNIA signed an agreement on the modernization of Start-1 during the visit of President Vladimir Putin to Riyadh.

 Read materials on the topic: